binbinmods/AtO-Perk-Manager/Too Many Perks/README.md

 spark2d: Spark on this hero increases Lighting damage by 0.2 per charge.
 spark2e: Spark deal Fire damage.
 Spark decreases Fire resistance by 0.5% per charge and Lightning resistance by 0.5% per charge.
 spark2f: When you hit an enemy with Sparks, deal Lightning damage equal to 20% of their Sparks to their sides.
+spark2g: When this hero applies Spark, apply 1 Crack.

 ### Perks for Insulate
 insulate1d: Insulate on this hero prevents their Speed from being lowered by Chill.